 How did they know to stop their study as soon as their test subjects became what the first figure calls an “expert” but the second calls a “guru”?
 How do they define expertise or guru status?
 Did this study actually follow test subjects from when they were babies (when they knew exactly “nothing”) to when they became experts in their fields?
 How many of the babies in their study went on to become experts with 100% knowledge in a field?

 Since the label for Version 1 cites the title of the 1999 article by Dunning and Kruger, it wasn’t hard for me to find the full text in Academic Search Elite.

-I looked for the familiar curve, but what I found instead were these four graphs:
+I scanned the article looking for the familiar curve, but what I found instead were these graphs:

-Their “Figure 2” does show a slight valley, but nowhere do I see anything that comes close to the beautiful curve I have drawn many times on whiteboards.
+Their “Figure 2” does show a slight valley, but nowhere do I see anything that comes close to the beautiful curve I have freehanded from memory many times on whiteboards.

 The X axis of the D-K graphs floating around on the Internet label the X-axis “Experience” or “knowledge in field.”
 But in the actual article, each of these charts plots exactly four points — one for each quartile.
 The Y axis, instead of having some kind of externally verified scale of “Confidence” is instead labeled “percentile.”

 So the narrative I’ve been giving in the name of Dunning and Kruger is totally wrong.

 Dunning and Kruger did not measure the confidence of students at the start of a class (at X = 0), and then track them through the course by measuring their confidence after the first, second, third, and final quarters.

 No evidence from their study supports the narrative that the confidence of learners starts out at zero, spikes, nose-dives, and then climbs again — even though the Internet is full of graphics purported to illustrate that very narrative.